Cartheur-Research/aiventure-david/current/README.md

 `sudo apt install git espeak alsa-utils build-essential mplayer gcc automake autoconf libtool libasound2-dev`

-5. Ensure connecting to the wifi, in lieu of connecting a cable
+5. Ensure connecting to the wifi, in lieu of connecting a cable is an optional usecase, with a USB adapter.
+In this case, a tp-link [T2U](https://www.tp-link.com/us/support/download/archer-t2u/)